Daveb4444/Nationbuilder-scraper/README.md

 # Scraping the blog

-Now the blog will be scraped and the content saved in a text file in JSON format.
-Information on JSON can be found on the [W3Schools website](https://www.w3schools.com/whatis/whatis_json.asp).
+Now the blog will be scraped and the content using the scrape_nb_blog script and saved in a text file in JSON format.
+This typically takes less than one minute for around 100 posts.Information on JSON can be found on the [W3Schools website](https://www.w3schools.com/whatis/whatis_json.asp).

+The script performs the following steps.

+- Reads all the html code that is part of the blog posts from the blog page - it ignores other content such as the sidebar or social media buttons
+- Loops through each individual post, gathering the required data as follows -- Checks the date on the post  and ignores it if it's older than the value given as NB_FIRST_DATE in the .env file -- If it is after the date it reads the slug, title, author and before the flip -- Reads the content continain both before the flip and after the flip -- Remooves the horizontal line placed at the end of the content by Nationbuilder -- Removes and empty paragraphs - `<p>&nbsp;</p>`
+-- If there is a key image it reads the link, title and alt -- If there is no key image it looks for images embedded in the contnet and saves the data for the first one it finds -- If there is no key image or embedded image it uses the default image data form the .env file if it is enabled -- If there are no images or default image it leaveds the image data fiels blank (null) -- Removes "Read more" from the end of the excerpt

 From a command line or terminal enter the following command

 `node scrape_nb_blog`

 While the script is running it displays a printout of the data that has been scraped and ends with a message saynig Data written to file.
-The data file can be found in the data folder for your project.
+The data file is called import_nb.json and can be found in the data folder for your project.